nickoala/telepot/README.md

 #### Detect which answer has been chosen

 By sending `/setinlinefeedback` to BotFather, you enable the bot to know which of the provided results your users have chosen.
-After `/setinlinefeedback` is done, your bot will receive one more flavor of messages: `chosen_inline_result`.
+After `/setinlinefeedback`, your bot will receive one more flavor of messages: `chosen_inline_result`.

 ```python
 flavor = telepot.flavor(msg)